×

 • Guava: In many Indian homes, guava fruit is a staple.
 It is helpful for a variety of medical issues.
 It is a good source of numerous nutrients.
 In addition, it may have laxative effects (help facilitate bowel movement).
 To relieve constipation, you can drink fresh guava.

-Among the foods high in fibre are:
+Among the foods high in fiber are:

 • Whole grain bread or cereal with oats